-The Intercollegiate Tennis Association announced its updated NCAA Division II rankings earlier this week, and for the first time in the NCAA era, the Auburn Montgomery women's tennis team earned a national ranking.
+The Intercollegiate Tennis Association announced its updated NCAA Division II rankings earlier this week, and for the first time in the NCAA era, the Auburn University at Montgomery women’s tennis team earned a national ranking.

 VAL makes big difference for teacher candidates